sky-uk/owl/README.md

 This will check errors for the `kube-apiserver` and `kube-controller-manager` services in the last 6 seconds, report (print out) the last, and consider any more than 1 errors to be fatal and exit with a non 0 exit code.

-The printing out and non 0 exist code is useful if you are executing owl from a service like monit.

 The config file should be placed in `/etc/owl/config`

 # Development